stla/stlapblog/posts/KantorovichWithJulia.md

  In the article ['Using R to compute the Kantorovich distance'](http://stla.github.io/stlapblog/posts/KantorovichWithR.html) I have shown how to use the [cddlibb C library](http://web.mit.edu/sage/export/tmp/cddlib-094b/doc/cddlibman.pdf) through R with the help of the [rccd R package](http://cran.r-project.org/web/packages/rcdd/vignettes/vinny.pdf) to compute the Kantorovich distance between two probability measures (on a finite set).
-In the present article I show how to do so using [Julia](http://julialang.org/).
+In the present article I show how to do so using [Julia](http://julialang.org/) using three differents ways:

- Similarly to the R way, the Julia way uses a C library, the [GLPK (GNU Linear Programming Kit)](http://www.gnu.org/software/glpk/) library, wrapped in a Julia package, named [GLPK](http://docs.julialang.org/en/release-0.1/stdlib/glpk/) too.
+ - **GLPK**:  Similarly to the R way, this Julia way uses a C library, the [GLPK (GNU Linear Programming Kit)](http://www.gnu.org/software/glpk/) library, wrapped in a Julia package, named [GLPK](https://gplkjl.readthedocs.org/en/latest/glpk.html) too.

+ - **JuMP**: Using the [JuMP](https://github.com/JuliaOpt/JuMP.jl) Julia library, a [JuliaOpt](http://juliaopt.org/) project.

+ - **RationalSimplex**: Using Iain Dunning's [RationalSimplex](https://github.com/IainNZ/RationalSimplex.jl) module:
+ *Pure Julia implementation of the simplex algorithm for rational numbers*.
+This way is the only one allowing to get the exact value when dealing with rational numbers.

+# GLPK library

-## Data of the problem
+## Setting the data of the problem

 First, we define the probability measures $\mu$ and $\nu$ between which we want the Kantorovich distance to be computed.